firmannf/firmannf.github.io/_posts/2017-01-18-What-I-Learn-From-Xamarin-Party-Event.md

 Xamarin is a set of tools for cross-platform development (Android, iOS, Windows) and the development language is C#.

 ### Xamarin Classic Vs Xamarin Forms
-There is 2 types of Xamarin, Xamarin Classic and Xamarin Forms.
+There are 2 types of Xamarin, Xamarin Classic and Xamarin Forms.
 The differents are

 * `Xamarin Classic`
   Using C# as logic languange but Xamarin Classic uses the platform specific language for the interface.
 Android is using XML, iOS is using story board, and Windows is using XAML.